itirohidaka/PowerOff-Functions/README.md

 - I'm using the MacOS X.

 The following steps will help you to create an Action on the IBM Cloud Functions.
-This Action is based on a Python 2 snipet.
+This Action is based on a Python 2 snippet.

 1. Clone this repo using "git clone" command and access the app folder.
 Example: